-The Manager receives an annual management fee in an amount equal to 1.50% per annum of shareholders' equity (as defined in the Management Agreement) as of the end of each fiscal quarter (before deductions for management fee with respect to such fiscal period).
+The Manager receives an annual management fee in an amount equal to 1.50% per annum of shareholders' equity (as defined in the Management Agreement) as of the end of each fiscal quarter (before deductions for any management fee with respect to such fiscal period).
 The management fee is payable quarterly in arrears.
-For the three month periods ended March 31, 2014 and 2013, total management fee incurred was approximately \$0.6 million and \$0.1 million, respectively.
+For the three month periods ended June 30, 2014 and 2013, the total management fee incurred was approximately \$0.6 million and \$0.7 million, respectively.
+For the six month periods ended June 30, 2014 and 2013, the total management fee incurred was approximately \$1.2 million and \$0.8 million, respectively.